ruby2d/ruby2d.com/_pages/learn/input.md

 ---
 title: Input
-subtitle: Learn how to capture input from mice, keyboards, and game controllers
+description: Learn how to capture input from mice, keyboards, and game controllers
 next_topic: native
 layout: learn
 ---